You want smart political talk without the meltdowns?

 I mean, I've never seen anything like this in my life.

-He has four other, you know, he's been indicted four other times in some of the worst venues for any conservative or Republican, and certainly with somebody with the last name Trump, New York, Washington, DC, Fulton County, Georgia, the other cases in Florida.
+He has four other, you know, he's been indicted four other times in some of the worst venues for any conservative or Republican, and certainly with somebody with the last name Trump, New York, Washington, D.C., Fulton County, Georgia, the other cases in Florida.

-I don't think, Senator, and correct me if I'm wrong, I don't think Donald Trump can get a fair trial in in those three top venues, do you?
+I don't think, Senator, and correct me if I'm wrong, I don't think Donald Trump can get a fair trial in those three top venues, do you?

 No, and let's all put this in perspective.